smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 > - Apply for the [Avalanche Summit Hackathon](https://hackathon.avalanchesummit.com/).
 > - Join us at the [Chainlink Happy Hour](https://www.eventbrite.com/e/chainlink-happy-hour-avalanche-summit-tickets-258013052987).

-Next, we will show you how you can use Chainlink with Avalanche.
-The following can also be used as support material for Avalanche Summit Hackathon participants.
+Next, we will show you how you can use Chainlink with Avalanche. **Please Note** Chainlink VRF is an early-beta implementation, specifically for the Avalanche Summit.
+Chainlink cannot provide official support, but we hope you enjoy building with us!

 **Table of contents**